enkidevs/curriculum/linux/system-and-package-management/system-recipes/revision-control-of-configuration-files-with-git.md

   - backup

 notes: ''

 ---
 ## Content
-# Revision control of configuration files with git

 It is always considered good practice to keep track of your important configuration files and `git` is a great tool for this.